Veterinary Surgeon (2778)

 Your responsibilities include:

 As a Veterinary Surgeon, your work will be varied, meaningful, and impactful.
-This is a snapshot of what you might be involved in - for full details, please see the attached job description
+For full details, please see the attached job description

 - Membership of the Royal College of Veterinary Surgeons (RCVS)